This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 (“Error establishing a database connection” message)

-This common WordPress problem can be caused by a number of reasons, including:
+This common WordPress error can be caused by a number of reasons, including:

-As the error message gives no indication of which of the above is specifically causing the problem, a ‘trial and error’ method may be required to fix the problem.
+As the error message gives no indication of which of the above has specifically caused the issue, a ‘trial and error’ method may be required to troubleshoot and fix the problem.

 Is Your Server Up And Running?

-If you experience an “error establishing a database connection,” it’s best to start by eliminating the possibility that your web server is causing the issue.
+If you experience an “error establishing a database connection,” it’s best to start by eliminating the possibility that your web server may be the cause of the issue.

-If you host more than one website with the same web host, check if your other websites have also been affected.
+If you host more than one website with the same hosting company, check if your other websites have also been affected.

-Contact your web host’s technical support team to notify them of the issue.
-If there is a problem with your server, this should correct the error.
+Contact your host’s technical support team to notify them of the issue.
+If there is an issue with your server, this should fix the error.
 Depending on your web host, they may also be able to fix the issue from their end.

 Below are additional troubleshooting methods you can try if you want to try to diagnose and correct the issue yourself.